m3db/m3/site/content/how_to/monitoring_m3/tracing.md

 M3DB is integrated with opentracing to provide insight into query performance and errors.

 #### Jaeger
-To enable Jaeger as the tracing backend, set tracing.backend to "jaeger" (see also our sample local config:
+To enable Jaeger as the tracing backend, set tracing.backend to "jaeger" (see also our sample local config):
 tracing:
     backend: jaeger # enables jaeger with default configs
     jaeger:
         # optional configuration for jaeger -- see
         # https://github.com/jaegertracing/jaeger-client-go/blob/master/config/config.go#L37